swagger-api/swagger.io-docs/docs/spec-explained/parameters.md

             type: string
 ```

-The `collectionFormat` specifies the array format (single parameter with multiple parameter or multiple parameters with the same name) and the separator for array items.
+`collectionFormat` specifies the array format (a single parameter with multiple parameter or multiple parameters with the same name) and the separator for array items.

 | collectionFormat | Description             | Example  |